bigfoot-5/autonomous-manipulation/docs/create_launch_file_for_robot_gripper_assembly.md

-## To create a launch file of the assembly of ur5e robot and robotiq_2f_85 gripper
+## To create a launch file of the assembly of ur5e robot and robotiq_2f_85 gripper[.....I am currently updating it....]

 # Create a new ROS package
 In `ur5_ws/src` folder